-In 2018, the European Commission published the latest implementation reports.
-The report gives an overview of progress and implementation challenges for several waste streams, including municipal waste, construction and demolition waste, hazardous waste, waste electrical and electronic equipment and packaging waste.
+In 2018, the European Commission published implementation reports giving an overview of progress and implementation challenges for several waste streams.
+These include municipal waste, construction and demolition waste, hazardous waste, waste electrical and electronic equipment and packaging waste.
 It suggests areas for improvement for each of them.

 The European Commission also published early warning reports for Member States at risk of missing the 2020 target of 50% preparation for re-use / recycling for municipal waste.

 - Press release: 2018 review of the implementation of EU waste rules

 - Study to Identify Member States at Risk of Non-Compliance with the 2020 Target of the Waste Framework Directive and to Follow-up Phase 1 and 2 of the Compliance Promotion Exercise, Good practice appendix; Data appendix; Country reports